j0rdan0/microsoft-related/ADE-scripts/README.md

 * "SubscriptionID"
 * "ResourceGroup"
-* "DiskName"
 * "VMName"

-// need to find a way of finding the disk name directly from the VM name

-For cleaning up the app created in your AAD tenant use:
+For cleaning up the app created in your AAD tenant and remove the RBAC roles assigned to it use:
 ---

 ```